 Palmoplantar keratoderma – It is characterized by abnormal and varying degrees of thickening of the palms and the soles of the feet.
 Trauma and friction lead to frequent blisters and calluses leading to pain that makes walking difficult.
 It is a genetic condition.

 Heel Fissures(Cracked Heels) – They are a condition arising from excessively dry skin on the feet(xerosis) and made worse by callus formation around the edges of the heels.
 Though not serious, if left untreated, the fissures may bleed and make standing and walking painful.

-There are many more to the list but as 8 out of 10 people would have some foot problem or the other, a little bit of tender loving care for those hard working feet is in order and even if you are one of those lucky few to have no issues, an occasional visit to the podiatrist would do no harm as prevention is better than cure.
+There are many more to the list but as 8 out of 10 people would have some foot problem or the other, a little bit of tender loving care for those hard working feet is a must.
+And even if you are one of those lucky few to have no issues, an occasional visit for a medical pedicure would do no harm as prevention is better than cure.